Mirahkeyz/Darey.io-Projects/Project-10/Readme.md

 # Step 3: Configure The Database Server

-Install MySQL server
+- Install MySQL server

 sudo apt install mysql-server

+- After doing that, go to your DB server in AWS, go to the security group, for port choose Mysql/Aurora Tcp: 3306 Then for the custom IP, put the NFS subnet cidr IPV4 address

-Next type sudo mysql
+- Next type sudo mysql

 - Create a database and name it tooling